chinapedia/wikipedia.abstract.en/Page/Höðr.md

 _Gesta Danorum_

-Hotherus_and_wood_maidens_by_Froelich.jpg's version of the story Høtherus meets wood maidens who warn him that Balderus is a demi-god who can't be killed by normal means.]]
+'s version of the story Høtherus meets wood maidens who warn him that Balderus is a demi-god who can't be killed by normal means.]]

 In _Gesta Danorum_ HOTHERUS is a human hero of the Danish and Swedish royal lines.
 He is gifted in swimming, archery, fighting and music and Nanna, daughter of King Gevarus falls in love with him.
 But at the same time Balderus, son of Othinus, has caught sight of Nanna bathing and fallen violently in love with her.
 He resolves to slay Hotherus, his rival.